13pratham/AI_ML-Modules/Modules/module_10.md

 *   **Docker Components:** Dockerfile, Docker Image, Docker Container, Docker Hub.
 *   **Basic Docker Commands:** `build`, `run`, `ps`, `stop`, `rm`.

-**Learning Objectives:**
-By the end of this sub-topic, you will:
-*   Understand the fundamental concept of containerization and its importance in MLOps.
-*   Be familiar with Docker as the primary tool for containerization.
-*   Be able to create a `Dockerfile` to package a simple Python application.
-*   Know how to build Docker images and run them as containers.
-*   Understand basic commands for managing Docker containers.

 ---

 #### **1. Introduction to MLOps and Containerization**